 Agribyte: A solar-powered motorcycle milk chiller

 Milk farmers and traders can reduce food losses of spoilt milk in transit using an invention from Kenya.
-This logistics solution is a mobile solar-powered chilling system.
+This logistics solution is a solar-powered motorcycle milk chiller.
 You can have one mounted on a motorbike or a tuk-tuk.
 This is a cheap solution for producers and dairy cooperatives.
 It will help you with quality control, traceability, and better profits.

 The innovation addresses the challenges of milk aggregation from scattered smallholder milk farmers in areas with poor transport linkage.
 The portable cooling tanks allow farmers and milk transporters to keep milk for a maximum of three days without going bad.
 You can have these transported at a low cost.